d2iq-ps/dcos-migrate/cassandra/README.md

   {backup,install,migrate}
                         sub-commands available
-    backup              Backup the DC/OS package configurations and data install             Translate the MesosCloud based configs to KubernetesCloud based configs and print install
+    backup              Backup the DC/OS package configurations and data install             Translate the DC/OS based configs to KUDO based configs and print install
                         instructions.
-    migrate             Restore the Schema and Data from the backup of MesosCloud based Cassandra to KubernetesCloud based
+    migrate             Restore the Schema and Data from the backup of DC/OS Cassandra to KUDO Cassandra
-                        Cassandra

 optional arguments:
   -h, --help            show this help message and exit